jieunyoo/solidity-events/README.md

         uint256 proposalVotes
     );
 ```
-- We can see the address of the voter in topic 1, and the proposal voted for in topic 2.
+- We can see the address of the voter in topic 1, and the indexed proposal in topic 2.
 - The data shows the weight and proposalVotes.
+This voter had not been delegated any votes, so its weight is 1.
+Since only person has voted so far, the number of proposalVotes is 1.

 ```
 Address